Dr Joanna Tidy

 -

-Dr Joanna Tidy is Lecturer in Politics.
-She was previously Anniversary Postdoctoral Research Fellow (2016-2018) within the Department and before that held positions in the School of Sociology, Politics and International Studies at the University of Bristol (UK), where she gained a Doctorate in Politics.
-She also holds an MSc in Social Science Research Methods, an MSc in International Relations and a LLB in Law.
+Dr Joanna Tidy joined the Department as a Lecturer in Politics in 2018, having previously been an Anniversary Postdoctoral Research Fellow.
+Prior to that she held positions in the School of Sociology, Politics, and International Studies and the University of Bristol where she gained a Doctorate in Politics.
+She also holds an MSc in Social Science Research Methods, an MSc in International Relations, and a LLB in Law.

 - Research interests